Date of Last Revision: January 1, 2020

 In the "Edit Profile" section of your User Menu, you can add, edit, or remove various pieces of profile information, including: first/last name, display name, contact email address, personal description, profile photo, and social media URLs.

 Information provided in your Profile will be publicly available through the Services, including to your site visitors and via the search function on smugmug.com/search.
 Visibility of your account in search results can be limited via the “Discovery” tab of your Account Settings.
 Visibility of individual folders/galleries/photos in search results can be limited via each folder or gallery's settings.

 By default, SmugMug will display a link showing EXIF data about photos or video you upload.
 The link shows on all your individual photo pages, and displays the make & model of the camera you used to take the shot.
 You can elect to hide this link in “Appearance” section of your Gallery Settings.

 When you first launch any of our mobile applications that collect location information, you will be asked to consent to the application's collection of this information.
-If you initially consent to our collection of location information, you can subsequently stop the collection of this information at any time by changing the preferences on your mobile device.
+If you initially consent to our collection of location information, you can subsequently stop the collection of this information by our application’s camera function at any time by changing the preferences on your mobile device.

-Some cameras can store GPS (location) coordinates in a photo's EXIF header.
+Some cameras and applications can store GPS (location) coordinates in a photo's EXIF header.
 SmugMug imports that data and if you choose, SmugMug can display that data publicly.
-This setting can be changed in gallery settings "Permissions and Sharing" .
+This display setting can be changed in gallery settings "Permissions and Sharing" on smugmug.com.
 You can also change the settings on your camera to stop location data storage.